packergundo/gentoo-pi/README.md

 --->
 _Updated image 10-31-2019, kernel update_

+Okay...I now have a manual kernel update to download at the bottom of the page.
+Process to do this...download it.
+Move it to `/`. `sudo su -`...you _need_ to be root. `mount /boot` -- at this point I recommend making a backup of `/boot` just in case.
+Then `tar -xvzf <downloaded file>`.
+It will overwrite /boot, except for `cmdline.txt` and `config.txt` (you _did_ back it up, right?) and install the new modules files in `/lib/modules`.
+Reboot, and you should have the new kernel.
+You can delete the downloaded file, your backup, and then all the old kernel modules if you want.

 <!---
 The binaries are being maintained, just the base image is out of date.
 What this means is that an update will take longer at first.
 But everything _is_ being kept updated.
 The joy of Gentoo is that since it is versionless, all this means is that your initial upgrade will take a bit longer.
 --->